Back to All Events

 Decolonized Supervision Between White Supervisors and Black Clinicians: A Frantz Fanonian and Post Traumatic Slavery Syndrome Theory Perspective, by April Grigsby, D.S.W., L.C.S.W.

-• Central Congregational Church 296 Angell Street Providence, RI, 02906 United States (map)
+• Central Congregational Church 296 Angell Street (Enter on Diman Place around the corner, look for RIAPP signs) Providence, RI, 02906 United States (map)

 Most Black clinicians will have a White supervisor during their career.
 De centering White discomfort leaves opportunity to address the counter transference of same race clinical dyads, promote supervisee’s growth and most importantly, disrupt harmful treatment.
 Fanon illuminates the pre-migration context which can render hostile the psyche of African and Caribbean immigrants towards Black Americans spreading the epidermilization of inferiority and lactification.
 Joy De Gruy’s Post Traumatic Slavery Syndrome identifies self directed antipathy to Black culture, Black self-esteem, or Black beauty.
 While using classic clinical techniques, White supervisors can offer a trauma informed, social justice oriented supervision to Black clinicians.